levsero/test_embed/packages/framework/DEPLOY.md

 ### Step 3 - Release to Production General Availability

-Before you deploy, verify that the [canary smoke tests] are passing.
+Before you deploy, verify that the [canary smoke tests] and [production smoke tests] are passing.

 If all green, release via the Samson stage [Release Production - General Availability].